joeywas/active-directory-attributes-to-socrata/README.md

 # active-directory-attributes-to-socrata
-Sync active directory user account attributes with the Socrata open data api (SODA) using powershell
+Sync active directory user account attributes with the Socrata open data api (SODA) using powershell, for the purpose of providing an employee directory for public consumption.

 ## Syntax
 ```powershell